ayushedu/creditcard_analyzer/README.md

 Edit the configuration in config.ini and execute "**python parser.py**".
 The excel file with extension .xlsx will be created.

 This line should be treated as dummy

+This line should be treated as dummy dummy dummy!